The Sunshine State is one of the best places to get financial assistance on Obamacare health insurance sold through the Marketplace.

-You have access to 2020 individual and family health insurance from nine companies that sell plans both on and off the exchange and one that only operates off the exchange.
-You can also buy these plans if you’re a self employed entrepreneur with no employees.
+You have access to 2021 individual and family health insurance from nine companies that sell plans both on and off the exchange.
+You can also buy these plans if you’re a self- employed entrepreneur with no employees.

 - Blue Cross and Blue Shield of Florida

 - Celtic Insurance Company